-The most characteristic social feature of India is the caste system - a hierarchical stratification of Indian society dating back many centuries.
-According to a tradition called Varna, there are four castes (Brahmins, Kshatriyas, Vaishyas and Shudras), plus a list of groups, now known as Dalits, who were historically excluded from the Varna system altogether, and are still ostracized as "Untouchables".
-The caste system is omnipresent in India with upper castes ruling the country.
 It may come as a surprise that the caste system also permeates the Church in India.
 Most Christians in India come from the lower castes or even the Dalits.
 They converted from Hinduism partly to escape their hopeless situation as "Untouchables" only to find that the same barriers exist inside the Church.
 Many of them became disappointed and this is part of the explanation why the Ghar Wapsi campaign of the Hindu radicals has been effective in reconverting many back to Hinduism (World Watch Monitor, 16 February 2017).
-Abolishing elements of the caste system still existing in the Church is a major challenge which needs to be dealt with.
+Abolishing elements of the caste system still existing in the Church is a major challenge still to be dealt with.

 Women and girls in India are still widely neglected and perceived to be inferior.
 They have lower literacy and education rates.
-Society's preference for boys leads to selective abortion of girls and to female infanticide; reflecting this strong son preference, there are 1.11 male births per one female birth (Georgetown, 2020, p.21).
+Society's preference for boys leads to selective abortion of girls and to female infanticide; thousands of girls have been reportedly aborted on the basis of their sex (ADF, 6 May 2021; BBC News, May 2022).
 India has a growing female population deficit of 35 million.
 The media in India bring reports of rape virtually every day.
 Police forces often do not show any real interest in helping victims or bringing justice to the perpetrators.
 There is no difference in the situation of women and girls if they are Christians.

 The 2020 COVID-19 pandemic had a huge impact on society, with many businesses being forced to stop working, which caused large numbers of employees to lose their jobs and income.
-21 million salaried jobs were lost between April 2020 and August 2020, while the unemployment rate in India rose to 8.4% in August 2020 (Centre for Monitoring Indian Economy).
+21 million salaried jobs were lost between April 2020 and August 2020, while the unemployment rate in India rose to 8.4% in August 2020 (Centre for Monitoring Indian Economy, last accessed 27 December 2022).
 95.2% of migrants lost their jobs and livelihoods, as confirmed by a survey conducted by Caritas India in the 18 states most affected by the pandemic.
-Millions of people are being thrust into extreme poverty and hunger, not through illness but because of the economic impact of the lockdown.
+Millions of people have been thrust into extreme poverty and hunger, not through illness but because of the economic impact of the lockdown measures.

 As stated above (in Economic landscape), Christians make up the largest unemployed group among all minorities in India (without even including the number of new Christians who officially stick to their Hindu status for various socio-economic reasons).
 Would this number of unofficial Christians have been included, the proportion of unemployed Christians would have been even bigger.
-Many Christians live in slum areas where many people become totally dependent upon food distribution programs carried out by the government and aid organizations.
+Many Christians live in slum areas where many of the residents become totally dependent upon food distribution programs carried out by the government and aid organizations.
 Christians have often been deliberately overlooked when this aid is distributed.

 Against this backdrop of patriarchal norms and a hierarchical caste system, the weakest in society are exploited.
 Women and girls are considered weak and emotional subjects, so violations against Christian women and girls is often targeted at their body through molestation and sexual harassment (Religious Freedom and Business Foundation, 3 November 2020).
-Thousands of girls have also been reportedly aborted on the basis of their sex (ADF, 6 May 2021).
 Men and boys on the other hand, are viewed as physically strong.
 Persecution consequently targets their physical strength (through beatings and torture) as well as their role as family decision-maker.